Fraser-Dwyer/Comp-Quiz/README.md

 ## Features
 A Computer Science revision tool with two different versions:

-- A control version
+- A 'control' version
-- A persuasive strategy version
+- A 'persuasive' version (featuring a leader board)

 To swap between the versions, click the three lines in the upper-right-hand corner